Duke vs Tennessee Players to Watch - Second Round

 Tennessee Players to Watch

-Vescovi is No. 1 on the Volunteers in scoring (12.6 points per game), and averages 4.5 rebounds and 3 assists.
-He also posts 1.8 steals and 0.1 blocked shots.
+Vescovi paces the Volunteers in scoring (12.6 points per game), and posts 4.5 rebounds and 3 assists.
+He also puts up 1.8 steals and 0.1 blocked shots.

-Zakai Zeigler paces the Volunteers in assists (5.4 per game), and averages 10.7 points and 2.7 rebounds.
-He also posts 2 steals and 0.2 blocked shots.
+Zakai Zeigler is the Volunteers' top assist man (5.4 per game), and he averages 10.7 points and 2.7 rebounds.

-Olivier Nkamhoua leads the Volunteers in rebounding (5 per game), and puts up 10.5 points and 2 assists.
-He also delivers 0.4 steals and 0.6 blocked shots.
+Olivier Nkamhoua tops the Volunteers in rebounding (5 per game), and puts up 10.5 points and 2 assists.
+He also averages 0.4 steals and 0.6 blocked shots.

 Duke Top Performers (Last 10 Games)